 4. Remove the detachable components.
 This includes the toner cartridge, the toner bottle, and the drum unit.
 Avoid touching the surface of the drum unit and place it in an area with no direct light, excessive heat, or humidity.

 5. Wipe your toner cartridge(s) with the activated toner cloth.
 Remove excess toner while resting the toner cartridge on a second activated toner cloth.

 Place the toner vacuum in the printer chassis, ensuring that it does not come into contact with any internal surfaces.
 Gently and slowly use the toner vacuum to remove any spilled toner from the internal components.

 Take care to follow the manufacturer's instructions for operating the toner vacuum properly and safely.
 This will help effectively clean the printer and prevent any damage to its internal parts.

 7. Clean hard-to-reach spots with a paintbrush.
 Remove all toner found in crevices, then use the toner vacuum to remove any dust or debris left behind.

-9. Wash the paper feed roller.
-Again, dip a cotton swab in Isopropyl and rub the paper feeder in a circular motion with the cotton swab to remove toner build-up.
-Change the cotton swab as needed.
+9. Clean the paper feed roller.
+Take a cotton swab and moisten it with 70% isopropyl alcohol.
+Gently rub the paper feed roller in a circular motion, using the moistened cotton swab to remove any toner buildup.

 10. Reinsert all components and close the printer.
 You're almost there.